-A car manufacturer is considering switching to a new, higher quality piece of equipment that constructs vehicle door hinges.
+Example problem: A car manufacturer is considering switching to a new, higher quality piece of equipment that constructs vehicle door hinges.
 They figure that they will save money in the long run if this new machine produces hinges that have flaws less than 0.2% of the time.
 However, if the hinges are flawed more than 0.2% of the time, they wouldn't get a good enough return-on-investment from the new piece of equipment, and they would lose money.
 Is there good reason to modify the significance level in such a hypothesis test?

-The null hypothesis would be that the rate of flawed hinges is 0.2%, while the alternative is that it the rate is different than 0.2%.
+Solution to the example: The null hypothesis would be that the rate of flawed hinges is 0.2%, while the alternative is that it the rate is different than 0.2%.
 This decision is just one of many that have a marginal impact on the car and company.
 A significance level of 0.05 seems reasonable since neither a Type 1 or Type 2 Error should be dangerous or (relatively) much more expensive.

-The same car manufacturer is considering a slightly more expensive supplier for parts related to safety, not door hinges.
+Example problem: The same car manufacturer is considering a slightly more expensive supplier for parts related to safety, not door hinges.
 If the durability of these safety components is shown to be better than the current supplier, they will switch manufacturers.
 Is there good reason to modify the significance level in such an evaluation?

-The null hypothesis would be that the suppliers' parts are equally reliable.
+Solution to the example: The null hypothesis would be that the suppliers' parts are equally reliable.
 Because safety is involved, the car company should be eager to switch to the slightly more expensive manufacturer (reject $H_0$ ), even if the evidence of increased safety is only moderately strong.
 A slightly larger significance level, such as $\alpha = 0.10$ , might be appropriate.

 A part inside of a machine is very expensive to replace.
 However, the machine usually functions properly even if this part is broken, so the part is replaced only if we are extremely certain it is broken based on a series of measurements.
 Identify appropriate hypotheses for this test (in plain language) and suggest an appropriate significance level.
+Go to the preceding footnote link for the Guided Practice solution.